 UA-141369524-4

-When that happens, restoring the gut with a list of researched, healthy, and selective food choices that will soothe the tummy is the fastest and least painful cure with tummy discomfort.
+When that happens, restoring the gut with a list of healthy, and selective food choices that will please and soothe the tummy is the fastest remedy.

-It’s easy to do when you know what to do.
+It’s easy to do when you know what to do and which foods are safe.

-And choosing a low FODMAP diet (at least temporarily) is the easy way.
+And following a low FODMAP diet (at least temporarily) is a good food map to follow.

-So you can think of a low FODMAP diet as a food map to optimize healthy eating.
-And lower gut acidity that can show up as heartburn, upper GI inflammation, or lower bloating abdominal discomfort.
+It helps to lowering gut acidity that can show up as heartburn, upper GI inflammation, or lower bloating abdominal discomfort.

-Many of our American or Western world diet foods are high acidic and can tip the cause to a condition called GERD… that I can attest to feels like amped up heartburn.
+Many of our American or Western world diet foods are higher acidity and can tip the cause to a condition called GERD… that I can attest to feels like amped up heartburn.
+Like eating tomatoes often is not acidic helpful, even though it’s a healthy food.

-…So it’s good to keep a handy list of Low FODMAP foods that won’t 🌱 exacerbate stomach acidity, so that you can fully enjoy your preferred daily foods and beverages.
+…So it’s good to keep a handy list of Low FODMAP foods that won’t 🌱 exacerbate stomach acidity.

 Coffee is one such example.
 It’s a Low FODMAP healthy ingredient.
 But the way it’s prepared (like as a regular hot brewed coffee) makes it more acidic.